TME 65: Why Do Blood Banks Irradiate Donated Blood? A Life-Saving Procedure You Should Know About

 Key Facts:

-Irreversible—once WBCs are irradiated, they can’t recover.
+The process is irreversible; once WBCs are irradiated, they cannot recover.

 The Big Challenge in India: Cost & Infrastructure

-Worse, TA-GVHD is often underreported or misdiagnosed in India, meaning many cases go unnoticed.
+Unfortunately, TA-GVHD is often underreported or misdiagnosed in India, meaning many cases go unnoticed.

 What Can We Do?